openshift/enhancements/enhancements/installer/cluster-api-based-installations.md

   ready: false
 ```

-This manifest describes the network, load balancers, security group rules, etc. that will be used or provisioned for
+This manifest describes the network, load balancers, security group rules, etc. that will be used or provisioned for the target cluster.
-the target cluster.
-Control plane machines are provisioned by [AWSMachines][AWSMachines] & [CAPI Machines][CAPIMachines]
+Control plane machines are provisioned by [AWSMachines][AWSMachines] & [CAPI Machines][CAPIMachines] manifests.
-manifests.

 ##### Additional Infrastructure

-The Installer will generate any additional infrastructure that is needed but not handled by the CAPI provider, either
-because it is out of scope (e.g. IAM, DNS) or not adopted upstream (e.g. split-horizon load balancers).
-The Installer
+The Installer generates any additional infrastructure that is needed but not handled by the CAPI provider, either because it is out of scope (e.g. IAM, DNS), or not adopted upstream (e.g. split-horizon load balancers).
-will provide hooks into the provisioning lifecycle that can be used to provision resources using direct SDK calls
-or other tooling.
+The Installer codebase provides hooks into the provisioning lifecycle that can be used to provision resources using direct SDK calls or other tooling.

+In most cases, teams are encouraged in discussing and building issues in the respective upstream repositories first, e.g. `cluster-api` or `cluster-api-provider-aws` and only
+use the following hook as a fallback path.

 The AWS proof-of-concept implementation utilizes hooks defined in this interface: